Alternative Licensure Programs

 Program Options: Alternative Licensure or Alternative Licensure Special Education Generalist

-Alternative Teacher Licensure programs at Colorado Christian University are designed for people who wish to become teachers.
-The programs allows candidates with a bachelor's degree to become teachers in Colorado without completing a traditional education program.
-Candidates learn the key elements of good teaching, create lessons based on Colorado state academic standards, and learn about progress monitoring to support student achievement.
+Alternative Teacher Licensure programs at Colorado Christian University are designed for people who hold a teaching position in a Colorado school and wish to become licensed teachers.
+The program allows candidates with a bachelor's degree to become teachers in Colorado without completing a traditional education program.
+Candidates learn the key elements of effective instruction, create lessons based on Colorado state academic standards, and learn about progress monitoring to support student achievement.

-Every candidate is assigned a University coach and school mentor who provide supervised coaching in the classroom and support them throughout the program.
+Every candidate is assigned a CCU field coach and school mentor who provides supervised coaching in the classroom and supports them throughout the program.
 The combination of classroom teaching and graduate coursework may lead to an institutional recommendation for an initial teaching license, the standard entry-level license for Colorado Educators.

-The Colorado Department of Education requires that students pursuing teaching licensure in Colorado earn a degree from a regionally accredited college or university and complete an approved educator preparation program.
+The Colorado Department of Education requires that students pursuing teaching licensure in Colorado earn a degree from an accredited college or university and complete an approved educator preparation program.

 Graduates of the Alternative Licensure Special Education Generalist can earn a teaching license in three semesters (12 months).
 Upon completion, they will have earned 28 credit hours of graduate coursework in the Master of Education in Special Education, and may continue on to complete their entire master's degree with only 15 remaining credits.

-- Students can transfer up to 3 graduate-level credit hours from a regionally accredited college or university
+• Students can transfer up to 3 graduate-level credit hours from an accredited college or university

 Admission to CCU's Alternative Licensure Programs